Alice Bailey: Groups founded by Bailey or her followers

 The Arcane School, founded by Alice and Foster Bailey to disseminate spiritual teachings, organizes a worldwide "Triangles" program to bring people together in groups of three, for daily meditation and study.
 Their belief is that they receive divine energy through meditation and that this energy is transmitted to humanity, so raising spiritual awareness.
 John Michael Greer's New Encyclopedia of the Occult states that the school "seeks to develop a New Group of World Servers to accomplish the work of the Hierarchy of Masters, under the guidance of its head, the Christ."
-Twelves is a modern continuation of Triangles and many members of Lucis Trust and other respected orgs are members today.